 History of the faculty

-The origins of the Faculty of Humanities and Social Sciences date back to the Department of Philosophy, which was founded in 1984 as the Institute of Philosophy at the then university college.
+The origins of the Faculty of Humanities and Social Sciences date back to the Department of Philosophy, which was founded in 1983 as the Institute of Philosophy at the then Faculty of Theology.

 An independent Faculty of Humanities was founded in 1993, covering the disciplines of philosophy, study of religions, Jewish studies and history, which then experienced rapid growth after the University of Lucerne was founded in 2000.